VigneshDerangula/HCP-Targeting-Field-Force-Effectiveness-Dashboard/README.md

 Every SQL query also includes an `-- Expected result:` comment with the pre-verified answer so you can confirm consistency without running anything.

----

-## 💼 Resume Bullet Point

-> *Engineered an end-to-end pharma commercial analytics solution by building a star-schema data model across 60+ HCPs, 5 territories, and 12 months of data, delivering an interactive Power BI executive dashboard with 8 visuals and 9 DAX measures that surfaced Tier A HCPs driving 80% of net revenue at 1.9× call efficiency vs Tier C — enabling data-driven field force reallocation and reducing manual KPI reporting by ~40%*

----

 ## 🤝 Connect